akshay0611/FinPulse/README.md

 - **🏛️ Government Schemes**: Access detailed information on new government schemes for individuals and businesses, fetched directly from **MongoDB Atlas**. 🏢💡
 - **💹 Investment Ideas**: Explore diverse investment opportunities, including mutual funds, stocks, and more. 📈💸
 - **📝 Blogs**: Read engaging and informative blog articles fetched dynamically from **MongoDB Atlas**. 📖✨
+- **🎓 Courses**: Access a wide range of educational resources and courses on financial topics to improve your knowledge and skills. 📚💡
+- **📝 Quiz**: Test your financial knowledge with interactive quizzes designed to challenge and enhance your understanding. 🧠💬
+- **💻 Calculators**: Use various financial calculators like SIP, Lumpsum, SWP, MF, Retirement, Tax, Loan EMIs, and more to make informed financial decisions. 🧮📊
 - **🎨 User-Friendly Interface**: Navigate effortlessly with an intuitive and seamless design. 🔧
 - **📱 Responsive Design**: Enjoy an optimized experience on both desktop and mobile devices. 📱🖥️
 - **🌐 Multi-Language Support**: Integrated Google Translate ensures accessibility in multiple languages. 🌍🔄
 ---

 ## Technologies Used 🛠️